EU regulator "concerned" over cellphone patents war

 Analysts have said companies can gain an advantage over their opponents with legal bans on rival products.
 Samsung's Galaxy tablet is the hottest competitor to Apple's iPad which dominates tablet sales worldwide.

-Apple is also involved in patent disputes with Taiwan's HTC Corp and Motorola.
+Apple is also involved in patent disputes with Taiwan's HTC Corp (2498.TW) and Motorola (MMI.N).

 The Commission can fine companies up to 10 percent of global turnover for breaching EU rules.